yangyushi/segview/readme.md

 ## Install

-- The most convenient way would be: `pip3 install segview`
+- The most convenient way would be: `pip install segview`
 - You can also Include the file `segview.py` in your project directory

-(SegView only support Python 3.5+, because it requires `PyQt5`)

 ## Use SegView